 Images of self-empowerment—for example of Nina Simone during her concert in Montreux or of the Black Panther activist Fred Hampton—clash with film footage of Josephine Baker as a caged bird, shots of drone strikes carried out in Afghanistan under the tenure of Barack Obama with the film sequences Diamond Reynolds took with her cell phone following the fatal shooting of her partner Philando Castile during a police traffic stop in Minnesota.
 All these many images seem to merge in the question posed by Joseline Hernandez: “Can I live?
 Can I live?
 Can I fucking live?“

-The exhibition at the ZOLLAMT MMK is the first institutional solo exhibition to feature the artist Ja’Tovia Gary in Europe.
+The exhibition at the ZOLLAMT MMK was the first institutional solo exhibition to feature the artist Ja’Tovia Gary in Europe.

 ZOLLAMT MMK / MUSEUM MMK FÜR MODERNE KUNST

 6 Euro / 3 Euro